 Why am I telling you this?

-I don’t know, I guess because it’s almost Thanksgiving and now that we moved back to Israel I’m not sure if we will celebrate it.
-We’re kind of used to celebrating it.
-I think we should, although non of our friends here celebrate it.
+I don’t know, I guess because it’s almost Thanksgiving and now that we moved back to Israel I’m not sure if we will celebrate it, we kind of got used to celebrating it.
+I think we should even though non of our friends here celebrate it.
 I’m sure if we invite them they’ll be happy to come.
-Good idea, we will then.
+Good idea, then we will.

 I never made a turkey before and I don’t plan to make one this year.
 I didn’t see here any brussels sprouts or cranberries but we can do without.
 There are plenty of other colorful and festive dishes that I am excited about that don’t make me feel like a stuffed turkey at the end of the meal.
 I just decided in my head that our Thanksgiving feast will be totally plant-based!
 Wait, when is Thanksgiving?
 Checking.
 Oh wow, it’s on the 22nd of November, I have 3 days to plan!

 Here is a side dish that I’m definitely going to make for our feast xxs